 July 30th: I text him around 4pm asking when he is going to arrive?

 Around 6 pm, he says, “Ok not going to make there today anymore I’ll will come in the morning around 9:00”

-July 31st: Tino sent another man over and he was so helpful.
+July 31st: the custom cabinet maker sent another man over and he was so helpful.
 We were appreciative.
 He helped us get the wall finally ready for countertops that were coming in just a few days.
 Well almost, my husband had to scribe a piece of trim to fit that has been sitting there for months uninstalled.

-July 31st: My husband sends Tino a thank you and just letting him know what a good job his crew did today.
+July 31st: My husband sends the custom cabinet maker a thank you and just letting him know what a good job his crew did today.
 NO RESPONSE.

 August 3rd: My husband text him again, asking for the trim we need for the farmhouse sink and extra support required for the countertops.
 The countertops weigh so much and the supports he did would weren’t aligned.

 the custom cabinet maker does respond by saying he will send someone Wednesday.

 My husband asks if they can hang the hood.
 This is not the first time we’ve asked.
 Just the first time this month.
 NO RESPONSE.